 Cortisol, a stress hormone released by the adrenal glands, is a glucocorticoid—gluco, meaning sugar.
 Cortisol provides the body with glucose by tapping into stored protein to bring blood sugar up.
 This gives the body a quick burst of energy and works great in the short term.

-Causes: Psychosocial stressors, trauma, fasting, and over-exercising, to name a few.
+Causes: Psychosocial stressors, lack of sleep, trauma, fasting, eating too little and over-exercising, to name a few.
 Learn more here.

 What to do: Meditate, prioritize sleep (rest and repair), avoid eating when stressed, schedule some self-care, call a friend, practice deep breathing exercises and positive thinking, go for a walk… You have to find what works for you.